lickdltd/chorus-dcl/README.md

 - `entity`: Entity for the player
 - `stream`: path of the stream connecting to

-Player can optionally also take the following argument:

-- `interval`: duration (in seconds) for the heartbeat interval

 This example uses Player to do initialise, start and stop the player as well as initiate the heartbeat: